Select Instrument:

 The Civic Orchestra accepts applications from non-US citizens.
 If the application and audition are successful, Members must have a valid visa or immigration status and appropriate employment authorization in order to participate in the Civic Orchestra of Chicago.
 Accepted forms of visas include F-1 status (with CPT or OPT), O-1 status, or Permanent Residency (Green Card).
 The Civic Orchestra is unable to offer any visa sponsorship for Members.

-For technical question please visit the Acceptd Helpdesk.
+For technical questions please visit the Acceptd Helpdesk.